You know, I'd love to work on Wall Street. Here's why: You can't fail — ever.

 And this, presumably for being personas non gratis.

-Well if that's non grata, color me Jack La Lanne.
+Well if that's non grata, color me Jack La Lanne (search).
 And newsflash: I ain't Jack.

 And clearly I don't know Jack about the workings of Wall Street.
 Where you can be called on the carpet for ruining a firm, but get a wonderful parting gift when you leave the firm.